Gaston County man accused of murdering wife with eye drops now charged with setting fire to medical helicopter

 CHARLOTTE, N.C.
-(FOX 46 CHARLOTTE) — A Mount Holly man accused of using eye drops to poison and kill his wife in 2018 has now been arrested for setting fire to a medical helicopter mid-flight over Charlotte in 2019, according to Charlotte-Mecklenburg Police.
+(WJZY) — A North Carolina man accused of using eye drops to poison and kill his wife in 2018 has now been arrested for setting fire to a medical helicopter mid-flight over Charlotte in 2019, according to police.

-Joshua Hunsucker, 37, has been charged with felony burning personal property and was issued a $50,000 unsecured bond on Monday, March 29.
+Joshua Hunsucker, 37, of Mount Holly, has been charged with felony burning personal property and was issued a $50,000 unsecured bond Monday.

 According to the police report, on Nov.
 26, 2019, at 12:59 a.m., a piece of medical equipment was intentionally set on fire inside an Atrium Health helicopter while in flight.
-The helicopter was forced to land interfering with flight operations, authorities said.
-Hunsucker was charged for this crime.
+The helicopter was forced to land, interfering with flight operations, authorities said.

-CMPD said, upon learning of the charges, Hunsucker turned himself into the Mecklenburg County Sheriff’s Office this week.
-Hunsucker was already out of jail on bond awaiting trial on charges for allegedly murdering his wife.
+The Charlotte-Mecklenburg Police Department said Hunsucker turned himself into the Mecklenburg County Sheriff’s Office this week.
+He was already out of jail on bond awaiting trial on charges in his wife’s death.

 Hunsucker, who collected $250,000 in insurance money upon his wife’s 2018 death, has been accused of fatally poisoning her with eye drops.
 Stacy Hunsucker’s death had been ruled a heart attack in 2018.
-She was 32 and the mother of two young children when she died.
+She was 32 and the mother of two young children.

 Hunsucker, who used to be a paramedic with Atrium Health’s MedCenter Air, was charged with her murder nearly one year later in Dec.
 2019, two months after the arson incident.

-Hunsucker was accused by a prosecutor of poisoning his wife with Visine.
-A blood test “detected very high levels of tetrahydrozoline which is one of the active ingredients in certain eye drops,” prosecutor Jordan Green had said in court.
+Hunsucker was accused of poisoning his wife with Visine eye drops.
+A blood test “detected very high levels of tetrahydrozoline, which is one of the active ingredients in certain eye drops,” prosecutor Jordan Green had said in court.

 Green told the judge at the time, “We believe, through the interrogation of the defendant that occurred yesterday, that he was the one that poisoned Hunsucker with Visine or a similar product.”